Sentencing: The judge’s decision about punishment

 The report is prepared by a probation officer and contains information about your personal circumstances and background and about factors relevant to the offending.
 The report will recommend a particular sentence to the court.

 If sentencing cannot be done on the day, the court will delay sentencing until a pre-sentence report has been prepared.
 A probation officer will write a report about you and your personal circumstances.
-In cases where a sentence of home detention or community detention is being considered, information must be included about the suitability of the proposed curfew address or home detention residence, including the safety and welfare of other occupants.
+In cases where a sentence of home detention or community detention is being considered, information must be included about the suitability of the proposed curfew address or home detention residence, including the safety and welfare of other occupants (“a report with appendices”).
 It will also include an assessment of your risk of reoffending.

 “Plea in mitigation” presented by defence lawyer